arcan1s/awesome-widgets/CONTRIBUTING.md

 * Try to minimize message in Release build with logging disabled.
 It is highly recommended to fix KDE/Qt specific warning if possible
 * Do not use dependency to KDE libraries if there are no any strictly necessary.
 Exceptions are KNotification and KI18n libraries.
 * It is highly recommended to use submodules for third party libraries if possible.
-* The main branch is **development**.
-Changes in this branch may be merged to the master one only if it is a 'stable' build.
+* The main branch is **master**.
-* For experimental features development new branch `feature-foo` creation is allowed and recommended.
+* For experimental features development new branch `feature/foo` creation is allowed and recommended.
 * Experimental features should be added inside `BUILD_FUTURE` definition:

   ```